Ranjan00001/Planetoids/README.md

 5. Now follow the instructions on your screen.

 ### Note
-This project follows academic integrity standards; additional files have their respective ownership rights.
+This project is intended to showcase my work.
+Some files are not included here to respect academic integrity, as they are not my original code.
+All rights to the remaining files belong to their respective creators.